 Where are the real links?

 Without verified SSL certificates, it can be difficult to distinguish between phishing scams and the real deal on the DarkNet.
 We recommend corroborating onion links at multiple, distinct sources around the web to ensure the site you interact with is legitimate.
 We give a link to Grams’ Helix Light tumbler in our bitcoin mixing tutorial.
-You can also check the list of known Helix scam and phishing sites pinned to the top of the r/grams subreddit.

 But don’t take our word for it.
 Triple and quadruple check your links at other reputable sites as well.